Eyelid Surgery (Blepharoplasty)

-- Answer: Having an upper or lower eyelid lift will not change the shape of the eyes.
-In the first few days after surgery, when the area is still swollen and the sutures are in place, the eyes will look puffy and it may be difficult to see their exact shape.
+- Answer: Having an upper or lower blepharoplasty will not change the shape of the eyes.
+In the first few days after blepharoplasty surgery, when the area is still swollen and the sutures are in place, the eyes will look puffy and it may be difficult to see their exact shape.
 However, after healing, the improved contour and smoother surface is seen.
 An exception is Asian blepharoplasty, which is a procedure designed to change the shape and appearance of the upper eyelids.

-- Question: Will eyelid surgery affect my vision?
+- Will blepharoplasty affect my vision?

 - Answer: No long-term effect on your vision is anticipated with most eyelid surgery.
-An exception is upper eyelid surgery performed to repair ptosis or to remove skin that is blocking part of the field of vision.
+An exception is upper blepharoplasty performed to repair ptosis or to remove skin that is blocking part of the field of vision.
 During the immediate postoperative period, swelling my limit peripheral vision somewhat.
 However, after the swelling resolves, there is no change to the visual acuity or visual fields (peripheral vision).
 Head elevation and continuous use of cold compresses can dramatically reduce swelling.

 - Question: I have dry eyes.
 Can I still have an eyelid lift?

 - Answer: In the majority of cases, having some dry eye symptoms does not preclude the possibility of having an eyelid lift surgery.
-For patients with severe symptoms, including prior damage to the cornea (surface of the eye), an examination by an ophthalmologist may be required.
+For San Francisco blepharoplasty patients with severe symptoms, including prior damage to the cornea (surface of the eye), an examination by an ophthalmologist may be required.
 Many people have some dry eye symptoms related to age, allergy, or other causes, but attentive care and use of preservative-free moisturizing drops is adequate in most instances.

 - Question: I have droopy eyes and a heavy brow.
 Should I have a brow lift, or an eyelid lift, or both?